ACROSS-UWB/RPX-H-inf-PI/README.md

 ## Description

-A software tool has been developed for designing a PI controller for an LTI SISO system.
-The tool supports an arbitrary number of design requirements in the form of H-infinity specifications, including the H-infinity norm of weighted sensitivity functions and the H-infinity norm of the sums of the squares of their magnitudes.
+A software tool has been developed for PI controller design for an LTI SISO system.
+The tool supports an arbitrary number of design requirements in the form of H∞ specifications, including the H∞ norm of weighted sensitivity functions and the H∞ norm of the sums of the squares of their magnitudes.
+In addition to classical H∞ specifications, frequency-limited requirements on the sensitivity function can also be defined in the form ∣S(jω)∣≤ε for ω∈⟨ω1,ω2⟩.
 The tool also supports specifications on the closed-loop pole placement, such as σ-stability and damping of oscillatory modes.

-The design method is based on the analytical computation of the solution region boundary in the controller parameter plane.
+The design method is based on the analytical computation of the boundary of the feasible solution region in the controller parameter plane.
+The resulting region contains all solutions satisfying the specified design constraints.
+The optimal PI controller parameters are selected from this region based on the IE (Integral Error) criterion.

-The tool is available as a standalone executable application.
+The tool is available as a standalone executable console application.

 ---